Nottingham-CTU/REDCap-Minimization/README.md

 be saved in the file repository.
 This feature can be useful to verify that the minimization will work as expected.

+*The parameters used for the test run will also be saved to a file in the file repository.
+If you want to redo a test run with the same parameters, you can download the* `params` *file, then drag and drop it onto the* Perform Test Runs *form to fill it in with those parameters.*

 ## Randomization algorithm